airbnb/Showkase/README.md

 <details>
   <summary>Can I contribute to this library?</summary>
   Pull requests are welcome!
 We'd love help improving this library.
-Feel free to browse through open issues to look for things that need work.
+Feel free to browse through
+  <a href="https://github.com/airbnb/Showkase/issues">open issues</a> to look for things that need
+  work.
 If you have a feature request or bug, please open a new issue so we can track it.
 </details>

 <details>